Classifier or Prompt: A Case Study on Legal Requirements Traceability: Evaluation

-\sectopic{B.} \rev{We re-implement as part of this work the baseline \texttt{B} from the literature~\cite{cleland:2010,Guo:17}. } \texttt{B} is a probabilistic approach based on occurrences of words in requirements texts and how likely these words are associated with specific provisions.
+\sectopic{B.} \rev{We re-implement as part of this work the baseline \texttt{B} from the literature~\cite{cleland:2010,Guo:17}. } \texttt{B} is a probabilistic approach based on the occurrences of words in requirements texts and on how likely these words are to be associated with specific provisions.
 Specifically, \texttt{B} predicts whether a requirement is traced to a provision by identifying keywords (also known as \textit{indicator terms}) that are present in the requirement.
 Given an input requirement for which the trace link should be predicted, \texttt{B} requires a training set from which likelihood estimates of indicator terms are computed for the input requirement, representing how likely it is to be relevant to a specific regulation.
-The training set comprises provisions, software requirements, and the trace links between them.
+The training set comprises provisions and software requirements, along with the trace links between them.
 During training, indicator terms are identified and weighted for each provision by parsing the textual requirements traced to these statements.
 The weights are computed based on factors such as term frequency in related requirements, the fraction of regulation-related requirements containing the term, and the fraction of projects (specific to the \texttt{HIPAA} dataset) involving regulation-related requirements that also contain the term. \rev{Given the absence of publicly released implementation} for the baseline, we present in this paper a replicated version of \texttt{B} which follows the same procedure described above.

 \sectopic{GloVe.} We implement a technique based on static word embeddings using GloVe, which generates dense vector representations of words by leveraging global co-occurrence statistics from a large corpus, thereby capturing both semantic and syntactic relationships between words.
-In our work, we use GloVe as a trainable embedding layer and as the input layer in a simple neural network architecture (with a single layer to predict the score).
-In this context, the inputs consist of a requirement and a candidate provision, and the output is a probability score computed using a sigmoid activation function.
+In our work, we use GloVe as both a trainable embedding layer and the input layer in a simple neural network architecture (with a single-layer architecture to predict the score).
+In this context, the inputs comprise a requirement and a candidate provision, and the output is a probability score computed via a sigmoid activation function.
 The model is subsequently fine-tuned on the training dataset, allowing it to adapt the pre-trained word embeddings to the specific characteristics of the traceability task.